What is your most memorable wedding?

 What do you love most about your job?

 Working with and for such a wide variety of people.
 I am an avid team player and leader and always treat everyone I work with as an equal and with respect.
 I find it makes for a much nicer place to work - for everyone.
 Weddings are also happy occasions, so why would I not wish to work in such a happy environment.
 I also get to work in some fantastic places, and not just in the UK too.
-Mast year I worked in Venice, Vienna, Cologne, and this year I am off to Malaga, Basel and dare I say it, Brussels!
+Last year I worked in Venice, Vienna, Cologne, and this year I am off to Marbella, Las Vegas and dare I say it, Brussels!

 What is your favourite moment at a wedding?